 11. How do I submit my ID card application?

 -The medical cannabis ID card application can be submitted electronically online if you have a working e-mail address and you can get into your e-mail account.
 Or it can be mailed to the Office of Medical Marijuana Use.
 Electronic submission processes faster than mailing.

 12. How long does it take to get my ID card after submitting my application?

 -Processing time is 30 days according to the Office of Medical Marijuana Use, but in reality, can vary significantly depending on how the application is submitted.
 Electronic submission processes faster than mailing.
 You will first get a temporary card e-mailed to you once your application is finished processing, then your physical card will come later by regular postal mail.

--The card expires after 1 year.
-Each year, you will have to pay the Florida Department of Health $75 to get a new card made and mailed to you.
+-The ID card expires after 1 year.
+Each year, you will have to pay the Florida Department of Health $75 to get a new ID card made and mailed to you.

 14. What is the difference between CBD that I can buy without an ID card compared to CBD that the dispensaries have?